 1. Name (Complainant)

 2. Home Address (number and s treet, city, state, zip code):

 3. Telephone Number(s) (with a rea code):

+5. receptione runtoer(s) (whith a ica codej.

 Home: Work:

 4. Date of Incident:

-5. If applicable, name of person(position (if known): s) who allegedly discriminated against you, as well as their location and
+5. If applicable, name of persone position (if known): (s) who allegedly discrimin ated against you, as well as their location and

 6. Discrimination because of:

-□ Race (Title VI) □ Color (Title VI) □ National Origin (Title VI)
+□ Race (Title VI) □ Color (Title VI) D National Origin (Title VI)

-Creed / Religion \square Sex (includes sexual harassment) D Viet Nam Era Veteran

-Disability Sexual Orientation Disabled Veteran

-\Box Age Marital Status □ Retaliation

-Limited English

 ved.
-Be sure to include how yo how you believe you were discriminated ou feel other persons were treated og to your complaint.
+Be sure to include ho and how you believe you were discriminated w you feel other persons were treated aining to your complaint.

-8. Why do you believe these events occurred?
+8. Why do you believe these eve ents occurred?

-9. What other information do you think is releva ant to the investigation?
+9. What other information do you think is relevant to the investigation?
 10. How can this/these issue(s) be resolved to ye our satisfaction?

-11. Please list below any person(s) we may cont complaint (e.g. witnesses): act for additional information on to support or clarify your

-Name Address Phone Num iber

-12. Have you filed this complaint with any other state court? □ Yes □ No r federal, state, or local ager acy; or with any federal or

-If yes, check all that apply:

-Federal Agency:

-Federal Court: □ State Agency:

-State Court: □ Local Agency:

-If filed with an agency and/or court, please prov person at the agency/court where the complaint 6 on regarding the contact

-Name Title Agency/Court Address Phone Number

-Title VI complaints may also be filed directly w complaint with the Office of Civil Rights, Atten 1200 New Jersey Ave.
-S.E.; Washington, DC 20 tion: Complaint Team; East • •

-Signature (Complainant): Date Signed:

-•
+11. Please list below any person(s) we may cont tact for additional information to support or clarify your complaint (e.g. witnesses): to support of clarify your Name Address Phone Numb er 12.
+Have you filed this complaint with any othe r federal state or local agenc v. or with any federal or state court? i reactail, state, or recar agene y, or wran any reactar or $\Box$ Yes $\Box$ No If yes, check all that apply: Federal Agency: Federal Court: Federal Court: State Court: Local Agency: If filed with an agency and/or court, please prov vide the following information regarding the contact person at the agency/court where the complaint Name Title Agency/Court Address Phone Number ///////////////////////////////////// r none ryumber Title VI complaints may also be filed directly w rith the Federal Transit Admir nistration by filing a complaint with the Office of Civil Rights, Atten 1200 New Jersey Ave.
+S.E.; Washington, DC 20 Signature (Complainant): Date Signed: